 - Main fishing gear (2013-17): black marlin are largely considered to be a non-target species of industrial and artisanal fisheries.
 Gillnets account for around 50% of total catches in the Indian Ocean, followed by longlines (17%), with remaining catches recorded under troll and handlines.
-(Fig. 13) - Main fleets (and primary gear associated with catches): percentage of total catches (2013-17): India (gillnet and trolling): 27%; I.R.
-Iran (gillnet): 26%; Sri Lanka (gillnet and fresh longline): 18%; Indonesia (fresh longline and hand lines): 14% (Fig. 14).

-• Main fishing areas:
+(Fig. 13) - Main fleets (and primary gear associated with catches): percentage of total catches (2013-17): Around 70% of the total catches of black marlin are accounted for by three fleets: India (gillnet and trolling): 28%; I.R.
+Iran (gillnet): 27%; Sri Lanka (gillnet and fresh longline): 19%. - Main fishing areas: